dangminhduc/security-speciality-note/README.md

   - Rule is for complaint.
 - Custom config rule can be trigger via resource's change events or periodically at maximum interval of 1 hour
 - When a Config rule become non-complaint, a runbook from AWS System Manager Automation can be executed as a remediation action(ex: Publish SNS notification, create an Jira issue)
+- Security Hub leverages AWS Config(wit resource recording is turned on) to retrieve configuration data for AWS resources.
+It gains access to detailed information about resource configurations, allowing it to perform comprehensive security checks and assetment

 ## Cognito
 - Identity Pools can be use to give unauthenticated user to access AWS resources